teiband/python-plot-utilities/docs/piechart.md

         If None, automatically use the Pastel2 color map (8 colors total). display : ['percent', 'count', 'both', None]
-        An option of what to show on top of each pie slices: percentage of each fontsize : scalar or tuple/list of two scalars Font size.
+        An option of what to show on top of each pie slices: percentage of each class, or count of each class, or both percentage and count, or nothing. title : <str> or None
+        The text to be shown on the top of the pie chart fontsize : scalar or tuple/list of two scalars Font size.
 If scalar, both the class names and the percentages are set to the specified size.
 If tuple of two scalars, the first value sets